stolostron/cluster-backup-operator/README.md

 The restore operation should be run on a different hub then the one where the backup was created.

-After you create a `restore.cluster.open-cluster-management.io` resource on the new hub, you should be able to run `oc get restore -A` and get the status of the restore operation.
+After you create a `restore.cluster.open-cluster-management.io` resource on the new hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
 You should also be able to verify on your new hub that the backed up resources contained by the backup file have been created.

 A restore operation is executed only once.
 If a backup name is specified on the restore resource, the resources from that backup are being restored.
 If no backup file is specified, the last valid backup file is being used instead.